-Parents are entitled to review the center's copy of the Office of Licensing's Inspection/ Violation Reports on the center, which are issued after every State licensing inspection of our center.
-If there is a licensing complaint investigation, you are also entitled to review the Office's Complaint Investigation Summary Report, as well as any letters of enforcement or other actions taken against the center during the current licensing period.
-Let us know if you wish to review them and we will make them available for your review.
+Parents are entitled to review the center's copy of the OOL's Inspection/Violation Reports on the center, which are available soon after every State licensing inspection of our center.
+If there is a licensing complaint OOL/Information to Parents/May 2019 Page 1 of 2 investigation, you are also entitled to review the OOL's Complaint Investigation Summary Report, as well as any letters of enforcement or other actions taken against the center during the current licensing period.
+Let us know if you wish to review them and we will make them available for your review or you can view them online at https://childcareexplorer.njccis.com/portal/.